 Take ten or fifteen minutes once a month to wipe down your batteries, check the water levels, and keep an eye out for corrosion.
 With routine checkups like this, corrosion shouldn't be an issue, but batteries that are left neglected can corrode and need replacement far sooner than they should.

 Any lights, radio, or electric components in your cart should always be turned off when you stop using it.
 Leaving the radio or lights running on an idle golf cart can run down the battery incredibly quickly.
 In the case of a gasoline-powered golf cart, you may end up having to jump-start the cart to get it working again if this happens.

 Avoid Steep Hills & Long Distances

 Many of our great E-Z-Go, Cushman, and Bad Boy options are designed for longer-distance use, but even they have their limits.
 Forcing your golf cart up very steep hills or to go longer distances than it is made for will run the battery down and could leave you stranded.
 Just keep a careful eye on distance traveled and consider using a truck or trailer when transporting your golf cart longer distances.

 Bring It In for a Tuneup

 Of course, even a battery treated perfectly will eventually require replacement, or need the kind of maintenance that is difficult to DIY.
 For times like that, Garrett's is here to help!
-We provide sales and service of new and preowned E-Z-Go, Cushman, and Bad Boy golf carts as well as some other specialty vehicles.
+We provide sales and service of new and preowned E-Z-Go and Cushman golf carts as well as some other specialty vehicles.
 You can pick out customizations to truly make your cart your own, and you'll have the peace of mind that comes with working with a company dedicated since 1992 to great customer service and quality products.
-Reach us by phone at any of our locations by calling (843) 881 8894 (Charleston), (864) 862 7709 (Greenville), (803) 407 2687 (Columbia), or contact us online at any time!